rotosports/rotosport-core/contracts/tokenomics/generator/README.md

 ### `simulate_future_reward`

-Returns the amount of ASTRO that will be distributed up to a future block and for a specific LP token.
+Returns the amount of ROTO that will be distributed up to a future block and for a specific LP token.

 ```json
 {